 Government-funded Georgian Public Broadcasting has replaced the former state radio and TV.
 The state has relinquished other media assets, including newspapers and a news agency.

 The constitution provides for freedom of speech, and journalists often criticise officials.
 US-based Freedom House says the media environment is highly politicised.
 The main national TVs tend to back the government, while some smaller networks criticise the authorities.

 The creation of "really independent media with strong safeguards against owner interference" is a key challenge, says Reporters Without Borders.

-There were 1.3 million internet users by June 2010 (Internetworldstats).
+There are around 1.3 million internet users (Internetworldstats).
 Greater online access has led to a growth in social media use.
 Facebook is Georgia's most popular web destination, while Forum.ge is a widely-used chat forum.
 Twitter has yet to establish a major foothold and there is a low public awareness of blogs.

 The armed conflict between Russia and Georgia in 2008 saw cyber attacks on online assets belonging to both sides.

 - Sakartvelos Respublika (Republic of Georgia) - daily, former government mouthpiece

 - 24 Saati (24 Hours) - private daily, set up by Rustavi group